 She entered the room, and it was even colder.
 There were two beds, a vanity, and a closet.
 It had all kinds of black dresses.
 The weirdest thing was the collection of hoop skirts in the corner.

 Rose leapt up the sound of the new voice.
-She vaguely realized how the room’s temperature had dropped to an all-time low as she faced the figure in the doorway.
+She vaguely noticed the room’s temperature had dropped to an all-time low as she faced the figure in the doorway.

 “I’m Rose.
 You must be Divina,” she said, and held out a hand for the girl to shake.
 The girl ignored it entirely.
 “Divina,” she repeated.
 “Dih-vih-nuh.
 That’s how it’s pronounced.
 Divina.”
 She said it fast, smooth, in one fluid motion.

 Rose repeated it back, and Divina nodded.
 “You will be Decided tomorrow, correct?” she asked, and Rose nodded.
 “Yes.
 I’m sort of nervous.
 I don’t really know about the different Elements and all of that stuff, and it’s not like school where you know all about the Houses and which one you think you’ll get into.
 I guess you’re an Ice?”
 Rose asked tentatively.
 It seemed like she must be, with the way things always got colder the closer Divina came.
-To her utmost surprise, Divina shook her head no. “I’m not Garth, but I study with them.
-I’m not recognized as any of the six.”
+To her utmost surprise, Divina shook her head no. “I’m not Garth, but I study with them.”
 Rose waited for her to elaborate, but Divina just walked over to one of the beds and sat.

 “Griselda,” she called, and the beast-puppy galloped over to the bed and jumped up to lay next to her owner.
 Divina murmured under her breath to the dog as she rubbed Griselda’s belly.
 Griselda’s eyes were half-closed with pleasure, and Rose noticed they were bright yellow.
 Just like the Grim’s.